-Providing transportation services to individual participants with transportation to and from gambling treatment related services should be done in the most appropriate and cost effective manner.
+Providing transportation services to individuals with transportation to and from gambling treatment related services should be done in the most appropriate and cost-effective manner.
 Transportation assistance can be provided in one of the following two ways: properly registered and insured agency owned vehicle (see details below) and public transportation (bus token, taxi, shuttle, or train).
+This type of service can only be utilized if the need for Transportation is directly related to the consumer's recovery as indicated on their IICP.
+Acceptable use of Transportation includes going to treatment, self-help groups, and meeting with probation, parole, and community corrections.

 A unit is defined as a car trip, bus, shuttle or train ticket, taxi, Uber or Lyft.
-Units may be combined to cover the cost.
+Units may be combined to cover the cost or to purchase a bus pass for the duration of treatment.
+Clearly identify in the notes that this is what occurred.

 Transportation in an agency vehicle can only be reimbursed to contracted problem gambling service providers funded by the DMHA.
 This service is to be reimbursed to the provider agency at a rate of \$12 per unit.
 A trip is defined as going to a destination and returning.
-The Transportation type of service can only be utilized if the need for Transportation is directly related to the consumer's recovery as indicated on their IICP.
-Acceptable use of Transportation includes Transportation to treatment, self-help groups, and meeting with probation, parole, and community corrections.

-Transportation in an agency vehicle must be fully documented including client name, date of service, destination of Transportation, and explanation of how the Transportation service relates to the consumer's disordered gambling recovery.

-It is the sole responsibility of the provider to ensure that the agency vehicle is fully insured and that the driver has a valid driver's license.
+Transportation in an agency vehicle must be fully documented including client name, date of service, destination, and explanation of how the Transportation service relates to the consumer's disordered gambling recovery.
+It is the sole responsibility of the provider to ensure that the agency vehicle is fully insured, and that the driver has the necessary type of valid driver's license.
 Proof of compliance with insurance, driver competency, and registration of the vehicle used for Transportation must be readily available upon request.